daniellechowicz/power-analytics/README.md

 10) CSV tools filename - the name of the CSV file that will contain the description of the tool parameters

 ### Troubleshooting
 Error logs are saved in the _logs_ folder with the appropriate date.
-In case of any errors, please send the file to _/d.lechowicz@wood-kplus.at_.
+In case of any errors, please send the file to _d.lechowicz@wood-kplus.at_.

 ### Acknowledgements
 The icons used in the software are property of www.flaticon.com.